 - Adhere to a prescribed schedule of updating us throughout the life of the pet so we can know how happy the pet is!

 - DONATION: Make a donation to our organization.
 As a 501(c)(3) organization. donations are tax-deductible to the extent allowable by law.
 NOTE: We do NOT at this time accept personal checks or credit cards.
 If you adopt at an event, we accept donations by PayPal, cash, cashier’s check, certified check, or postal money order.
-In most cases, the minimum required in no way comes close to covering our costs.
-We take care of medical costs before pets are adopted.
+If you adopt at an individual meet and greet, we accept donations by PayPal ONLY.
 Adoption donations can be as much as the adopter chooses but must be a minimum of:

 dogs age 6 months to 8 years, $350;